 Smith County Jail is located in Smith County and is the primary correctional facility for that area.
 Do you know somebody locked up in Smith County Jail?
 This site tells you information about everything you might need to know about Smith County Jail,such as: Find out who’s in jail at Smith County Jail?
 Find mugshots and inmate photos.
 The jail’s phone number and address.
 How to post bail.
 Intake procedures and booking.
 Court records.
-And much much more…
+And much more…

 The prospect of going to jail is a daunting and scary thought, not only for the person who is incarcerated, but also their family and friends.
-This guide is designed to give you all the information and advice you need to make the process less stressfull.
+This guide is designed to give you all the information and advice you need to make the process less stressful.
 If you have a question, please feel free to ask them, and please leave any comments or feedback that could be a benefit to others is welcome.

 Smith County Jail

 Inmate Search – Find Out Who’s In Jail

 Do you have a family member or friend that is in jail and want to contact them?

 Do you know a family member or friend that’s been arrested and you need to find out what jail they’re in?

 In order to look up who’s in jail at Smith County Jail you will have to visit their web site and use the inmate search.

 The Smith County Jail Inmate Locator has information on persons who were arrested and are now in jail, including current status, bail amount, and times you can visit.
 Also, you can find information about anyone who has been arrested or discharged within the past 24 hours.
 Inmates are listed in alphabetical order by their last name.
 You can find their inmate information quicker if you’ve got your friend or family member’s first and last name, birth date, or inmate ID.